Yashi1204/ShopWave/README.md

 - Building JWT auth from scratch including secure password reset with expiring tokens
 - Implementing role-based middleware for protecting admin routes
 - Managing cart state server-side to support multi-device sessions
-- Integrating third-party payment gateway (Razorpay) in a full-stack flow
+- Integrating a third-party payment gateway (Razorpay) in a full-stack flow
 - Using Docker Compose to run PostgreSQL locally with persistent volumes
 - Structuring a REST API with separation of routes, controllers, and middleware